Our Cause

 In practice, this means:

-• Striving to increase biodiversity in our local fauna and flora
+• Striving to increase biodiversity in our local fauna and flora, with support from local environmental groups and eco volunteers.

-• Increasing the number, size and quality of terrestrial and aquatic habitats
+• Increasing the number, size, and quality of terrestrial and aquatic habitats such as grasslands, woodlands, and river reserves.

-• To monitor the quality of the river Thames and work to improve it
+• To monitor the quality of the River Thames and work to improve it through water quality monitoring and sustainability projects.

-• In addition, as climate change is probably the biggest overall threat to wildlife
+• In addition, as climate change is probably the biggest overall threat to wildlife, GGEO is committed to protecting natural ecosystems and helping communities build resilience to its effects.

 GGEO has a written constitution and usually has five trustees, along with a number of local volunteers who have expressed an interest in working on the various projects undertaken by GGEO.